 The pediatric neurofibromatosis program, started in 2020, provides care for children of all ages with neurofibromatosis and focuses on education and screening.

-The multidisciplinary pediatric neuro-oncology program was developed at Penn State Children’s Hospital in 2000 to better meet the needs of children with brain and spinal cord tumors.
+The multidisciplinary pediatric neuro-oncology program was developed at Penn State Health Children’s Hospital in 2000 to better meet the needs of children with brain and spinal cord tumors.
 The program is committed to improving the survival rate for these children through state-of-the-art, research-based care.

 The medical team provides a high level of expertise and is composed of a variety of subspecialists.
 The team works in collaboration to provide highly specialized treatment plans.
 The group sees approximately 30 new cases each year and more than 200 children are followed in this program.